syedzainnn/GXC-Assessment/README.md

 3. Multiplayer Hyper-Casual Style game

 Goal => Control player in a confined space to collect treasure chest.
 First player to collect 6/11 will win the game.
+Features:
+- Basic Player Controller (Movement + Animations ( Idle & Run)
+- Scoreboard
+- Win/Lose Condition
+- Join/Create multiplayer rooms
+- Syncing player movements, animations etc

+Use W/A/S/D Keys to move around the level and rush to collect the chest boxes as fast as you can!